FrankM1/docs/content/install/local.md

     - development
 ---

-Fast-track local install for getting Ghost running on your computer or setup for doing theme development
+Fast-track local install for getting Qazana running on your computer or setup for doing theme development

 ## Overview

-Running Ghost locally is the easiest way to get your own copy of the software running and be able to do some local development with it.
-By the end of this guide you will have completed a local Ghost install that runs in development mode using SQLite3.
+Running Qazana locally is the easiest way to get your own copy of the software running and be able to do some local development with it.
+By the end of this guide you will have completed a local Qazana install that runs in development mode using SQLite3.

 This install is **not** suitable for [production use](/install/ubuntu/) or [contributing](/install/source/) to core.